enqueuezero/site/content/apscheduler.md

 ### Some ideas

-You might want to implement one of below challenge as your side project.
+You might want to implement one of below challenges as your side project.

 * More subclasses for executor, trigger, jobstore.
 * A universal solution of running jobs in distributed worker nodes.